Gethe/wow-ui-source/Patchnotes.markdown

       * Tower of Radiance, in addition to its current effects, now also causes Holy Radiance to always generate 1 charge of Holy Power at all times.

-      * Beacon of Light is triggered by Holy Shock, Flash of Light, Divine Light and Light of Dawn at 50% transference and Holy Light at 100% transference.
+      * Beacon of Light is triggered by Word of Glory, Holy Shock, Flash of Light, Divine Light and Light of Dawn at 50% transference and Holy Light at 100% transference.
 It does not transfer Holy Radiance, Protector of the Innocent or other sources of healing.

     * Retribution